 Abstraction in the Andes: an exploration of abstract tendencies in post-War art in Ecuador, Peru, and Bolivia

-Transatlantic Encounters: Latin American Artists in Paris between the Wars (forthcoming with Yale University Press, 2018).
+Transatlantic Encounters: Latin American Artists in Paris between the Wars (Yale University Press, 2018).

 Beyond National Identity: Pictorial Indigenism as a Modernist Strategy in Andean Art, 1920-1960, “Refiguring Modernism: Arts, Literatures and Sciences” series, Penn State University Press, 2009.

-Art Museums of Latin America: Structuring Representation (forthcoming with Routledge, Research in Art Museums and Exhibitions series, 2018).
+Art Museums of Latin America: Structuring Representation (Routledge, Research in Art Museums and Exhibitions series, 2018).
 Co-editor with Gina M. Tarver

 Journal articles/catalogue essays: